Getting Started

 -

-If your queue type is not in the above table, or is sufficiently different, review the guide for adding a queue type.
+If your queue type is not in the table described in the HPC Types, or is sufficiently different, review the guide for adding a queue type.

 -

 Collaborate with Flywheel staff to install the Flywheel engine in your HPC repo.
-They will also configure the hold engine on your Flywheel site to ensure that other engines do not pick up gear jobs that are tagged with "hpc".
+They will also configure the hold engine on your Flywheel site to ensure that other engines do not pick up gear jobs that are tagged with "hpc" (or your desired tag).

 -